Children's Comprehensive Bible Question Quiz

 b.
 God made it rain for forty days and forty nights.

 c.
-God turned all the water into
+God turned all the water into red blood.

 a.
-He saw that the people were worshiping a "golden calf ".
+He saw that the people were worshiping a "golden calf."

 b.
 The people were complaining and wanted to return to Egypt.